ropensci/rcites/paper/paper.md

 # Introduction

 The conservation of biodiversity is a complex problem strongly tight to political actions.
-CITES, the Convention on International Trade in Endangered Species of Wild Fauna and Flora, is a multilateral environmental agreement that was established in 1975 [@CITES_about] that aims to monitor and regulate the trade of endangered species so that their trade does not threaten the survival of the species in the wild [@CITES_about].
+CITES, the Convention on International Trade in Endangered Species of Wild Fauna and Flora, is a multilateral environmental agreement that was established in 1975 [@CITES_about] and aims to monitor and regulate the trade of endangered species so that their trade does not threaten the survival of the species in the wild [@CITES_about].
 CITES is one of the eight main international agreements relevant to biodiversity [@CBD_biodiv-conv] and constitutes a key tool for conservationists, scientists and policy makers.

 # The Speciesplus database